Eisenhower Matrix for Overthinkers

 SKIP IF NEEDED

-• Worrying about what someone thought of a comment you made last week
+• Worry about what someone thought of a comment last week

 That's a lot to remember!